Import your Bitcoin Wallet into Electrum

 - Click "Options" and select "BIP39 seed".
 This will turn on the Next button.
 Click OK, then the Next button will light up.
 Before you proceed, make sure the BIP39 Checksum reads "OK" under the text field.
 This will mean you've entered your phrase correctly.
 If everything checks out, click Next

 - Here is where it gets a bit tricky.
 Exodus uses two types of addresses: Legacy (start with "1") and SegWit bech32 (start with "bc1").
+Check this article to see the list of your addresses and balances.
 If you want to access funds held on your Legacy addresses, select "legacy (p2pkh)" under Script type and Derivation path and click Next

 - If you want to access funds held on your SegWit bech32 addresses, select "native segwit (p2wpkh)" under Script type and Derivation path and click Next.
 If you use both types of addresses, you can create another wallet by going through this guide one more time and selecting the other Script type and Derivation path down the road.